Kfirco12/Phishing-URL-Detection/README.md

 An implemention of the proposed algorithm in the paper:
 "Malicious URLs Detection Using Decision Tree Classifiers and Majority Voting Technique", by D. Patil and J. Patil

-I only used url features, without web-content features.The model I implemented is Random Forrest.
+ implemented a Random Forest classifier using only URL features, without incorporating any web-content features.

 Link to the paper: https://www.researchgate.net/publication/324014302_Malicious_URLs_Detection_Using_Decision_Tree_Classifiers_and_Majority_Voting_Technique